Brian May Thinks Rami Malek Deserves An Oscar For Freddie Mercury Performance In ‘Bohemian Rhapsody’

 The highly-anticipated Queen biopic has hit theaters, and despite mediocre reviews from critics, the film has been killing it at the box office.
-None has been lauded more than actor Rami Malek, who took up the monumental role of the band’s lead singer, Freddie Mercury.
+None has been lauded more than actor Rami Malek, who took up the monumental role of the band’s lead singer Freddie Mercury.

-According to the Irish Examiner, Queen’s guitarist, Brian May, has heaped praise on Malek’s incredible performance, already touting the 37-year-old actor for a win at next year’s Academy Awards.
+According to the Irish Examiner, Queen guitarist Brian May has heaped praise on Malek’s incredible performance, already touting the 37-year-old actor for a win at next year’s Academy Awards.

 May called Malek’s portrayal of Mercury “remarkable,” and even admitted he was starting to mistake him for his late bandmate.